 Austin Employment Attorney

-As a part of Attorney at Law Magazine's Local Legal Authorities, we select one attorney to be featured as the Employment Attorney Local Legal Authority.
-As of today, Attorney at Law Magazine has not made a selection for the go-to lawyer for Employment in Austin.
-Once we've made a selection, he or she will be listed here as the Local Legal Authority in Austin Employment.
+As a part of Attorney at Law Magazine's Local Legal Authorities, we select one attorney to be featured as the Workers' Compensation Attorney Local Legal Authority.
+As of today, Attorney at Law Magazine has not made a selection for the go-to lawyer for Workers' Compensation in Austin.
+Once we've made a selection, he or she will be listed here as the Local Legal Authority in Austin Workers' Compensation.

 If you are an attorney and would like information about the Local Legal Authority program, please contact us today.

-In the meantime, learn about Austin Employment below through our articles and write-up!
+In the meantime, learn about Austin Workers' Compensation below through our articles and write-up!

 About Employment Law in Austin